khaosans/ai-cyberattack-defense/README.md

 ## 📋 Overview

-In late 2025, Anthropic's Threat Intelligence team identified and disrupted a sophisticated cyber espionage operation designated **GTG-1002**.
+In late 2025, Anthropic's Threat Intelligence team identified and disrupted a sophisticated cyber espionage operation designated **GTG-1002** (Anthropic, 2025).
 This campaign represented a fundamental shift in cyber threat capabilities, demonstrating that AI can now autonomously execute cyberattacks at unprecedented scale—with **80-90% of tactical operations executed without human intervention**.

 ### What This Repository Provides